-Switzerland has joined the Global Partnership for Effective Development Cooperation (GPEDC) and adheres to the principles for enhancing the effectiveness of contributions to implementation of the Sustainable Development Goals.5 The GPEDC partners have committed to "support civil society in playing its full role as an independent development actor in its own right"6 eand to strengthen national and local structures, including NGOs.7 Switzerland has a long and successful track record in this regard.
+Switzerland has joined the Global Partnership for Effective Development Cooperation (GPEDC) and adheres to the principles for enhancing the effectiveness of contributions to the implementation of the Sustainable Development Goals5.
+The GPEDC partners have committed to "support civil society in playing its full role as an independent development actor in its own right" and to strengthen national and local structures, including NGOs7.
+Switzerland has a long and successful track record in this regard and is also committed to implementing the OECD DAC Recommendation on Strengthening Civil Society of 2021.8

-Implementation of the 2030 Agenda for Sustainable Development will require governments and non-state actors to work together effectively and efficiently in future.8
+Implementation of the 2030 Agenda for Sustainable Development will require governments and non-state actors to work together effectively and efficiently in future.